Traumatic Brain Injury: Symptoms, Diagnosis and Treatment

 Depending on the severity of the TBI, a rehabilitation team may consist of:

-• Physical Therapists - who help patients regain their coordination, flexibility, and range of motion, and to address pain and stiffness
+- Physical Therapists - help patients regain their coordination, flexibility, and range of motion, and to address pain and stiffness

-• Occupational Therapists - who help patients relearn how to perform the simple activities of daily living
+- Occupational Therapists - help patients relearn how to perform the simple activities of daily living

-• Neuropsychologists - whose testing of patients' functional abilities helps the health care team identify specific areas of cognitive functioning that require specific rehabilitative efforts, and then measure progress toward addressing deficits
+- Neuropsychologists - testing of patients' functional abilities helps the health care team identify specific areas of cognitive functioning that require specific rehabilitative efforts, and then measure progress toward addressing deficits

-• Psychiatrists - who help patients to better manage their cognitive, emotional and behavioral symptoms
+- Psychiatrists - help patients manage cognitive, emotional and behavioral symptoms

-Brain injury rehabilitation assists in reaching maximum levels of independence.
-Care strategies are based on the severity of brain injury.
-The more severe brain injuries may require a variety of approaches to care.
-Additional factors in dealing with TBI include patient care coordination; provider, patient and family education; and emerging medical technologies that enhance TBI care.
+Brain injury rehabilitation is designed to help achieve as much independence as possible.
+More severe brain injuries may require a variety of approaches to care.
+Additional factors include patient care coordination; provider, patient and family education; and emerging medical technologies that enhance TBI care.

-For more information about TBI, please visit Defense and Veterans Brain Injury Center.
+For more information about TBI, visit the Traumatic Brain Injury Center of Excellence.

 Stay on Top of Your Military Benefits